sagarsaija/shadcn-magic-aceternity-nextjs-typescript-boilerplate/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-## Add Aceternity UI, Magic UI, and ShadCn UI components
+## Add UI Components

 ### Aceternity UI

 To add Aceternity UI components:

 1. Import the desired component from https://ui.aceternity.com/components
-2. Use the component in your JSX which is located in the src/components/ui
+2. Use the component in your JSX which is located in the `src/components/ui` directory

-### Magic UI
+### Magicui

-To add Magic UI components:
+To add Magicui components:

+1. Run the command `npx magicui-cli add <component-name>` to add the desired component
-1. Import the desired component from https://magicui.design/docs/components/
+2. Import the desired component from https://magicui.design/docs/components/
-2. Use the component in your JSX which is located in the src/components/magicui
+3. Use the component in your JSX which is located in the `src/components/magicui` directory

-### ShadCn UI
+### shadcn/ui

-To add ShadCn UI components:
+To add shadcn/ui components:

-1. Import the desired component from https://ui.shadcn.com/docs/components/
+1. Run the command `npx shadcn-ui@latest add <component-name>` to add the desired component
+2. Import the component in your JSX
-2. Use the component in your JSX which is located in the src/components/ui
+3. Use the component in your JSX which is located in the `src/components/ui` directory